Code-Institute-Submissions/jhch-project/README.md

 2. #### Get to know me page

-   - Scrollspy from Botstrap was employed and the nav link can take the user to any section.
+   - Scrollspy from Bootstrap was employed and the nav link can take the user to any section.

    - The user is greeted by a small message from Justine which aims to supply the idea of the section in a personal manner.